khudgins/vol-test/README.md

 1. A unique build number which will be used in tags passed through `BUILD` ENV variable
 1. A `DO_KEY` env variable containing an API key for jenkins functional account in Digital Ocean
-1. The fingerprint of JENKINS SSH KEY which should have been previously added to DO
+1. The md5 fingerprint of the JENKINS SSH key as 'SSHKEY' which should have been previously added to DO
 1. `JENKINS_JOB` has to be set to "true"

 You can also optionally set the
-`VERSION` or `CLI_VERSION` environment variables for plugin version and CLI version respectively.
+`PLUGIN_NAME`, `VERSION` or `CLI_VERSION` environment variables for plugin name, version and CLI version respectively.

 This will recreate the cluster from scratch every time which currently takes a couple of minutes.